1982 Kangaroo tour of Great Britain and France: Test Venues

 The three Ashes series tests took place at the following venues.

 Hull KR led the Kangaroos 8–5 at half time but that was as good as it got for Roger Millward's men as the Kangaroos piled on 25 points to just 2 in the second half to run out easy 30–10 winners.
 Man of the Match Mal Meninga lit up Craven Park on his first taste of football on English soil, scoring a try and kicking 6 goals in the win.

 Wales

-The Kangaroos played an international against Wales at Ninian Park in Cardiff.
+The Kangaroos played a non-test international against Wales at Ninian Park in Cardiff.
 This was the first time Wally Lewis (playing in the unfamiliar position of centre) would captain Australia against an international team.
+The Kangaroos would not play Wales again until 1994, that game also at Ninian Park.

 Playing fullback, Steve Ella pressed for test selection by scoring 4 tries in the game.
 Only two players from the team, second row forward Rod Reddy and reserve winger Kerry Boustead, were considered certainties for selection in the upcoming 1st Ashes test.